 Learn and create in a global community of ethnographic practitioners.

-EPIC Talks is a webinar series created by our community, for our community.
-Talks cover topics that are highly relevant to us as practitioners, introducing methods, technologies, ideas, and best practices that make our work better and foster meaningful professional connections.
+EPIC Talks is a webinar series exploring methods, technologies, ideas, and best practices that make our work better and foster meaningful professional connections.
 Formats can range from lectures or seminars to panels, discussions, and debates.
 EPIC Talks are proposed and created by EPIC Members, bringing together a global community on the leading edge of ethnography in business.
 Participation is free and open to members only—join now!

 >> Creating a Strategic Role for Research in Your Organization